 The Official Plan is a legal document but does not, by itself, control or regulate development.
-The policies contained in this Plan are intended to be interpreted by Council, at its discretion, in the preparation of municipal regulations such as Zoning By-laws, and in the review of development applications such as plans of subdivision, severances and site plans.
+The policies contained in this Plan are intended to guide Council in the preparation of municipal regulations such as Zoning By-laws, and in the review of development applications such as plans of subdivision, severances and site plans.